gurumitts/smokeyPi-ab/README.md

 smokeyPi-ab
 ===========
 A while back I built a homemade smoker based on the designs of Alton Brown:  http://www.foodnetwork.com/videos/channels/altons-pulled-pork.html
 <br> It worked and we had some really great eats but it was a lot of work to keep the smoker at the target temperature.
-It took constant supervision and tweaking of the heat source to maintain it.
+It took constant supervision and tweaking of the heat source to maintain the target temperature.

 To solve that problem (but really mostly to learn something new) I started this personal project.
 Using a RasphberryPi to monitor the temperature inside the smoker and controlling the heat source directly will allow me to focus on the food and company instead of the heat source.